Skip to Content

 How to Make Mushroom Gravy

-1. Brown the mushrooms!
+1. Brown the mushrooms.
 This step is critical for a dark, flavorful gravy.
-We salt the mushrooms early on to release moisture and then when they’re just about done cooking, we add in a little extra oil to crisp them up!
-The results are crispy, golden brown, umami-packed mushrooms.
+Salt the mushrooms early on to release moisture.
+When they’re just about done cooking, add extra oil to crisp them up!

 Mushroom Gravy Over Everything!